rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 As we have chosen to use the minimal iso, instead of the Boot or DVD, not all required installation packages will be available.

-As Packer relies on VMWare Tools to detect the end of the installation, and the `open-vm-tools` package is only available in the AppStream repos, we have to specify to the installation process to use as source both the cdrom and this remote repo:
+As Packer relies on VMWare Tools to detect the end of the installation, and the `open-vm-tools` package is only available in the AppStream repos, we have to specify to the installation process that we want to use as source both the cdrom and this remote repo:

 !!!
 Note
     If you don't have access to the external repos, you can use either a mirror of the repo, a squid proxy, or the dvd.